Northwest Association for Performing Arts: Preliminary round

 As of 2019, the performance order of performance for each class was set as A, AA, and AAA for all future events.
 Units within each class perform in order drawn at the beginning of the season.

 Each show sponsor sets a maximum number of bands who will advance to the final round; typically between twelve and fifteen bands.
 The highest scoring band in each class automatically advances to the second round, as well as the next-highest scoring bands, regardless of class, up to the maximum number allowed.

 Final round

 Finalists are ordered into groups of four, five or six based on their preliminary score called neighborhoods.
 The performance time for each band is the result of a random draw within each neighborhood.
 The size of each neighborhood is based on the number of competing bands who are advancing to the final round.

 All finalist bands compete in Open class.

-Official events

-On March 2, 2022, NWAPA announced the marching band events for the 2022 Fall season.

 Past championship venues

-The following is an incomplete list of NWAPA and NWMBC marching band championship sites:
+The following is a list of NWAPA and NWMBC marching band championship sites: